ShardianLabs/EphemeralNet/docs/protocol.md

 - `chunk_id`: 256-bit identifier derived from SHA-256 of the payload.
 - `expires_at`: Absolute expiry instant derived from TTL.
 - `replica_hint`: Desired replication factor for swarm propagation.
+- `metadata`: Key/value annotations.
+The daemon currently records the original filename (key `filename`) when available so clients can recreate the source name when downloading.

 Manifests are serialized and base64-encoded in the `eph://` URI returned to clients.